retrocomputacion/retrobbs/readme.md

 # 1 Introduction

-*RetroBBS* is a bulletin board system specifically developed to work in conjunction with *[Turbo56k](docs/turbo56k.md)* protocol capable terminals, such as *[Retroterm](https://github.com/retrocomputacion/retroterm)* for the Commodore 64.
+*RetroBBS* is a bulletin board system specifically developed to work in conjunction with *[Turbo56k](docs/turbo56k.md)* protocol-capable terminals, such as *[Retroterm](https://github.com/retrocomputacion/retroterm)* for the Commodore 64.

-*RetroBBS* is written in *Python3* and uses several 3rd party modules to provide a rich, multimedia online experience for 8 bit computers.
+*RetroBBS* is written in *Python3* and uses several 3rd party modules to provide a rich, multimedia online experience for 8-bit computers.

 Even though this is the third rewrite of this script, it is still in an early development stage, expect to find many bugs and ugly/non-pythonic code inside.
-Viewer discretrion is adviced.
+Viewer discretion is advised.

 ---